 119th Assault Helicopter Co.

-Officer Major Edwards.
-The patch was designed by Warrant Officer Terry Muldoon.
+Officer Major William M. Edwards Jr. The patch was designed by Warrant Officer Terry Muldoon.

 Nose Art and smaller Flight Helmet Decals were also produced for the 119th

 AHC by Burt Muldoon.

 The 119th Aviation Company was activated June 1962 with assets from the 81st

 Transportation Co. (light helicopter).
 The 119th deployed to Vietnam in

 December 1962 and were assigned to the II Corps Tactical Zone in the Central

 Highland near the tri-border region where Cambodia and Laos merge